Jeff Chandler: Freelance star

-Chandler moved to Columbia and acted with Kim Novak in Jeanne Eagels.
+Chandler moved to Columbia Pictures and acted with Kim Novak in Jeanne Eagels.

 He followed this with two films for Universal, The Lady Takes a Flyer with Lana Turner, and Raw Wind in Eden with Esther Williams.
 A Motion Picture Exhibitor Poll listed him as the tenth-most popular male star in the US in 1957.

 Chandler made another for Universal, A Stranger in My Arms with June Allyson.
 He was to star opposite Tony Curtis in Operation Petticoat (1959), but fell ill and had to withdraw.

 Chandler's next two movies were made for a brand new company, Seven Arts: Ten Seconds to Hell, a drama with Jack Palance for director Robert Aldrich, and Thunder in the Sun, a Western with Susan Hayward.

 The last of those was distributed by Paramount, which released Chandler's next film, another Western, The Jayhawkers!
 In Ten Seconds to Hell and The Jayhawkers!
 Chandler played villains.
 He later reflected "I've tried heavies – but audiences didn't seem to take to that."

 Chandler formed another production company, August, for which he made The Plunderers, a Western, distributed by Allied Artists.
 Allied was so pleased with the film, they requested three more movies from August, but Chandler never got to make them.

 His next film, The Story of David, was filmed for American TV, his first work in that medium, but was shown theatrically in other countries.
 It was shot in London and Israel.
 Chandler stated:

 I don't want to make pictures in other countries; I want to stay home.
 But suddenly there are not enough pictures being made here.
 All other countries are giving inducements to companies and to players; even a little country like Israel is trying to formulate a plan for subsidies.
 Our government still taxes the hell out of people; somebody ought to wake 'em up.

 Chandler appeared in Return to Peyton Place for Fox.
 He then went over to Warner Bros. to make Merrill's Marauders, which was his last film.